alahig/udacity_project_2/README.md

 The cleaning procedure splits the categories column into separate columns, converts values to binary, and drops duplicates.
 - The models folder contains the script to train the model.
 The script train_classifier.py takes the database file path and model file path, creates and trains a classifier, and stores the classifier into a pickle file to the specified model file path.
 The script uses a custom tokenize function using nltk to case normalize, lemmatize, and tokenize text.
 Moreover, the function replaces named entities, dates, places etc.
 The model is a RandomForest which uses TF-IDF as well as meta data of the sentence (precence of ?, length of sentence, ...).
-The used features is selected using GridSearchCV.
+The used features are selected using GridSearchCV.

+- app
+| - template
+| |- master.html  # main page of web app
+| |- go.html  # classification result page of web app
+|- run.py  # Flask file that runs app

+- data
+| - disaster_categories.csv  # data to process
+| - disaster_messages.csv  # data to process
+| - process_data.py # data process script: Load, merge, clean and store the data in a database.
+- models
+| - train_classifier.py # training script: train the classifier, export the model to a pickle file
+| - models
+| | - chosen_parameters.py # The parameters over which the GridSearchCV is ran
+| | - custom_tokenizer.py # The custom tokenizer which is parametrised
+| | - sentence_meta_data_extractor.py # The tool used to extract meta data of the tweets (length, ...)

+- README.md